Summer in Greenville, SC

 Back to Top2.
 Explore Greenville’s Parks, Trails, and Outdoor Escapes from Sunrise to Sunset

-Scenic strolls, nature, and mountain views—Greenville is made for outdoor exploration.
+With scenic strolls, nature, and mountain views, Greenville is made for outdoor exploration.
 With incredible parks, trails, and natural spaces, there’s always a reason to step outside and soak in the summer sun.

 Looking to keep things easy and open?
 Pack a picnic and head to Legacy Park, inspired by NYC’s Central Park and loved for its wide-open lawns, walking paths, and gentle creek.
 It’s a top pick for frisbee tossing, kite flying, or simply spreading out a blanket and watching the sunset with the family.